-Yevdokia T., born in 1928: “I was going to school; I was eight or nine years old at that time.
-They were living in Stayki, well not in Stayki, but in a settlement.
-They were living there.
-We bought them things.
-They had houses and they stood there… Now there is a drugstore; they were selling things there, like candies, minty candies, I remember. […] They had minty candies; they were called “sen-sen”.
-It’s the old-fashioned name.
-“Sen-sen.” We had no money, so, there were two Jewish women there, they told us: “Tell your mother to give you some eggs.”
-So, my mother gave me a pair of eggs and they gave me candies in exchange, well candies and… Well, they had different stuff packed.
+Yevdokia T., born in 1928: “I was on my way to school, I must have been eight or nine years old at the time.
+They lived in Stayki, well not in Stayki, but in a settlement, that’s where they lived.
+We bought things from them.
+They had homes over there… Now there is a pharmacy.
+That’s where they used to sell things like candies, mint flavored candies, I remember. […] they had mint flavored candies.
+They were called “sen-sen”.
+It’s the old-fashioned name...
+“Sen-sen.” We had no money, but there were two Jewish women there who would say to us: “Tell your mother to give you some eggs.”
+So, my mother gave me a couple of eggs and they gave me candies in exchange, well candies and… Well, they had different stuff...
 I bought this.
-And then, my children, when the war started…I already didn’t go to school or anything…we also feared that the Germans would take us somewhere.”
+And then, my children, when the war started…I had already stopped going to school or anything like that…we were also scared that the Germans would take us away.”
 (Witness n°1036, interviewed in Stayki, on October 29, 2019)

-Stayki is located 30km (18,6mi) north of Orsha.
-The first records about the Jewish community go back to the 18th century.
-In the beginning of the 19th century about 400 Jews lived in the village making up roughly 30% of the total population.
-In the mid-1920s the Jewish population decreases due to relocation to bigger towns.
-According to the local residents, there were about a dozen Jewish houses close to the railway station.
-The majority of them were merchants; they had small shops inside their houses.
+Stayki is located 30 km (18,6mi) north of Orsha.
+The first records of the Jewish community date back to the 18th century.
+At the beginning of the 19th century, circa.
+400 Jews lived in the village, making up roughly 30% of the total population.
+During the mid-1920s, the Jewish population decreased due to relocation to bigger towns.
+According to local residents, there were about a dozen Jewish houses close to the railway station.
+The majority of them were merchants, and they ran small shops inside their homes.

 Stayki was occupied by the German army in July 1941.
 A part of the Jewish population escaped to the East.
 The remaining Jews continued to live in their homes until September 1941.
-On September 29, 1941, an aktion was carried out by the Germans.
-Before being taken to the execution, all the Stayki Jews were rounded-up at the place near the local school.
-Then, they were taken to the woods where they were shot with submachine guns.
-According to the eyewitness of the shooting, the local population was forced to go watch the execution, even though nobody took them there by force; they went by themselves.
-According to some sources there were two mass graves at the site.
-Besides the Jews there were ten communists murdered on the same day.
+On September 29, 1941, an Aktion was carried out by the Germans.
+Before being taken to the execution, all the Stayki Jews were rounded up and assembled near the local school.
+They were then led to the woods where they were shot with submachine guns.
+According to an eyewitness of the shooting, the local population was forced to go and watch the execution even though nobody took them there by force.
+According to some sources, there were two mass graves at the site.
+Ten communists were also murdered that day alongside the Jews.

 Do you have additional information regarding a village that you would like to share with Yahad ?